awsdocs/amazon-chime-sdk-developer-guide/doc_source/initiate-transcription.md

 # Starting and stopping transcription<a name="initiate-transcription"></a>

-You use the Amazon Chime [StartMeetingTranscription](https://docs.aws.amazon.com/chime/latest/APIReference/API_StartMeetingTranscription.html) API to initiate meeting transcription by applying a `TranscriptionConfiguration` to the meeting\.
-The Amazon Chime controller forwards the configuration to the meeting asynchronously\.
+You use the Amazon Chime SDK [StartMeetingTranscription](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_StartMeetingTranscription.html) API to initiate meeting transcription by applying a `TranscriptionConfiguration` to the meeting\.
+The Amazon Chime SDK controller forwards the configuration to the meeting asynchronously\.
 The success or failure of initiating meeting transcription is signaled through a message via Amazon Simple Notification Service \(Amazon SNS\) and Amazon EventBridge\.

 **Starting transcription**